 The retail apocalypse is upon us.

 Keeping the interest of today’s digitally inclined consumers has become an Amazonian task for brands across all verticals, of course.
-Customers expect easy, immediate and frictionless brand experiences at every touchpoint.
-If brands don’t deliver, customers are quick to jump ship — and this leaves many marketers up shit creek.
+Customers expect easy, immediate and seamless experiences at every touchpoint.
+If brands don’t deliver, customers are quick to jump ship — and this leaves many marketers up a creek.

-1. Create the path to high lifetime value.
+1. Loyal customers create the path to high lifetime value.

 Historically, once a new customer has been acquired, brands use their owned channels to further the relationship.
 This poses great limitations — namely, speed, relevancy and context — and often results in outdated, inconsistent interactions that offer little value and great annoyance.